(a) Meteorites to be named

 - An approximate (visual) classification (e.g., stone, iron, chondrite, achondrite, etc.);

-- An account of how the specimen was obtained (e.g., place and date of sale);
+- An account of how the specimen was obtained (e.g., place and date of find and/or purchase);

 A list of provisional names will be maintained by the Editor of the Meteoritical Bulletin.
 The names of meteorites on this list remain provisional even if printed as an appendix in future editions of the Catalogue of Meteorites, and should not be used in publications.